Nexmo/station/_documentation/en/messages/code-snippets/inbound-message.md

 ---
-title: Receive an inbound message
+title: Inbound Message Webhook
 navigation_weight: 5
 ---

-# Inbound message
+# Inbound Message Webhook

-In this code snippet you will see how to handle an inbound message.
+In this code snippet you learn how to receive an inbound message using the inbound message webhook.

 > **NOTE:** Messages API does not support inbound SMS message and SMS delivery receipt callbacks via the application-specific webhooks.
 In order to receive callbacks for SMS message and SMS delivery receipts you need to set the [account-level webhooks for SMS](https://dashboard.nexmo.com/settings).